PA Consulting Group: 1992–2015

 On 31 December 2013, Jon Moynihan retired as executive chairman, and was replaced by Marcus Agius, the former chairman of Barclays Bank.
 In March 2014 the company launched a new logo (the third in its history), a new visual identity and redesigned website.
 Also in March 2014, Health Select Committee member Sarah Wollaston MP questioned PA Consulting's uploading of a pseudonymised extract of Hospital Episode Statistics to Google BigQuery.
 The Health and Social Care Information Centre confirmed that PA had used the data in accordance with the information sharing agreement in place.

 2015–present

-In 2015, The Carlyle Group bought a majority stake in the company, giving it a value of USD $1 billion.
+In 2015, The Carlyle Group bought a majority stake in the company, giving it a value of US$1 billion.

-In October 2017, PA started acting on its plans for rapid expansion by relocating its global corporate headquarters.
-The firm moved from its 25-year home of 123 Buckingham Palace Road, London, to newly built offices at 10 Bressenden Place, taking over two floors of the office block in Westminster.

-Then, in December 2017, the firm acquired Nyras, a UK-based international aviation consultancy.
-At the time, Nyras was the only consultancy in the air transport industry authorised by the Financial Conduct Authority to undertake commercial and transactional advisory services in the aviation sector.
+In October 2017, PA relocated its global corporate headquarters.

-In April 2018, PA's Chairman, Marcus Agius, announced he would step down and assume the role of Deputy Chairman, with John Alexander replacing him.
-Alexander made the move from environmental and sustainability consultancy ERM, where he took the company through two rounds of private equity funding and grew the enterprise value from US$525 million to US$1.75 billion.
-The next month, PA bought London-based Sparkler, a leading digital insight and strategy consultancy that works with the likes of Microsoft, Diageo and Uber.
+In April 2018, PA's chairman, Marcus Agius, announced he would step down and assume the role of deputy chairman, with John Alexander replacing him.
+Alexander made the move from environmental and sustainability consultancy ERM, where he took the company through two rounds of private equity funding.
+In December 2018, PA announced it was appointing a new head of its Americas business, Ken Toombs.
+The group announced Ken Toombs as CEO in October 2020, following on from Alan Middleton who stepped down after 13 years as CEO of the consultancy.

-By October 2018, the consultancy expanded its acquisitions into the United States, acquiring innovation strategy and product design business Essential Design.
-Based in Boston, Massachusetts, the company has helped Woodford Reserve bourbon to strengthen its brand and designed the Hydrow connected home rowing machine.

-In December 2018, PA bought another London-based company, the digital service design and engineering agency We Are Friday.
-They brought with them high-profile digital clients like HSBC, Nuffield Health and the British Red Cross.
-In the same month, PA also announced it was appointing a new head of its Americas business, Ken Toombs, to drive rapid expansion in the United States.
-He brought 30 years’ experience in management consulting and moved to PA from his role as the Global Head of Infosys Consulting.